 Even with negative inflation, called deflation, holders of the Series I bond will never lose money.

 All Series EE Bonds issued after May 2005 pay a fixed rate set for life.
 The Treasury Department resets the rates every six months.
-If you buy a Series EE before May 1, 2009, you will earn 1.30 percent for the lifetime of the bond, but buyers after May 1 may see a lower rate.
+If you buy a Series EE before May 1, 2009, you will earn 1.30 percent for the lifetime of the bond.
+The current rate for Series EE savings bonds through April 30, 2018 is a fixed rate of 0.10 percent, according to the Treasury Department.

 If you want to set up some savings for your child or grandchild with an investment that offers safety, security and a sense of history, there is nothing wrong with considering purchasing a U.S. savings bond.
 However, a bank savings account can offer the same level of safety along with no penalties for early withdrawal and higher interest rates.